NerfJohn/Project-RISCII/docs/README.md

 ## Hardware Documents
 - __/InstructionSetArchitecture__: Interface connecting RISCII hardware and software
 - __/McuDesign__: Notes on RISCII microprocessor design
+- __/uPManual__: User manual for the RISCII Microprocessor Design (see "DevProject" under the "processor" root folder).

 ## Software Documents
-- __/AsmldManual__: User manual for the RISCII assembler/linker program (see "AsmldProject" under the "compiler" root folder.
+- __/AsmldManual__: User manual for the RISCII assembler/linker program (see "AsmldProject" under the "compiler" root folder).

 ## Support Documents
 - __/RisciiDocTemplate__: Template document for creating new documents